Publishing another chapter from my thesis titled Echoes on Celluloid: The Historical Memory of WWII as seen through Japanese Anime.

 (The) breakdown of social structures of succeeding generations, as many became… disenchanted with authority in general after the war… stemming from the anti-American resentment (of the occupation authorities) and the realization that Japan’s government policies were dictated by someone else… adults lost the respect of later generations after it was felt that they… (allowed) such an undesirable sitation…

 In her essay about adolescence as seen in Akira, Frieda Freiberg notes a criticism aimed at male authority figures – those Failed Fathers who lost the war that created the orphans.
 She goes into further detail, explaining how the complete lack of mothers or even sexualized females represents the adolescent male rejection of domesticity in favor of the glory of heroism and action.
 According to her, Akira is a “wish-fufillment fantasy for… boys… (enabling) them to escape the clutches of mundane family pressures… into a world of heroic endeavors… (and) life and death struggles.
 They can… face the thrilling perils of the universe rather than the claustrophobia of the home.”
-While her essay as a whole diverges from the idea of the film being about war, this statement summarizes the timeless appeal that has called young men away into combat since the beginning of time – or, if a war is not conveniently at hand, perhaps draws them into a biker gang which provides the family structure orphans lack in addition to that taste of glory and excitement.
+While her essay diverges from the idea of the film being about war, this statement summarizes the timeless appeal that has called young men to combat since the beginning of time – or, if a war is not conveniently at hand, perhaps draws them into gangs which provides the family structure orphans lack in addition to that taste of glory and excitement.
 Thus this cost of war is cyclical, creating orphans who as adults may be drawn into war and killed, creating more orphans and perpetuating a ouroborus of blood and death.

 Throughout the entire film there is just one adult who is not presented in a negative light: the Colonel.
 His relationship with the Espers is rather paternal in nature.
-While the Doctor only refers to them as numbers, the Colonel knows their names and demonstrates what appears to be a genuine concern for them.
+While the Doctor only refers to them as numbers, the Colonel knows their names and demonstrates concern for them.
 He comforts Kiyoko, who is disturbed after her shared nightmare with Tetsuo.
 When the children battle it out in the nursery he bursts inside and, in the manner of every parent who has ever needed to break up a fight, demands they all stop it at once.
 Later at the film’s climax he tries to protect the three Espers as Tetsuo swells out of control, even as he endangers himself in the effort.
 As Akira triggers the final explosion, Kiyoko comes to the Colonel’s side and transports him a safe distance away.
 In anime, children are often more capable than adults, demonstrating the disillusionment younger generations feel towards their Failed Fathers.
 While the Colonel cannot protect his children in spite of his best efforts, they end up saving him because they have learned from the past, and in doing so they are able to deliver him from destruction.

 While other adult authority figures are behaving recklessly or selfishly, the Colonel is the only one who recognizes the threat Akira and Tetsuo actually pose and he takes whatever action he deems necessary to protect Tokyo, stopping at nothing to fulfill his duty in spite of his professed hatred and resentment of the city, which he describes as a “garbage heap” filled with “hedonistic fools.”
 The Colonel is both father and soldier, like the men of WWII, and like them he, too, is unable to protect Japan from the reaches of science run amuck.